Why Did the Lord Jesus Ask Peter Three Times – Reflection on John 21:16

 He said to him again the second time, Simon, son of Jonas, love you Me?
 He said to Him, Yes, Lord; You know that I love You.
 He said to him, Feed My sheep. - John 21:16

-After reading these words, I knew the word “Love you me?” that the Lord Jesus asked Peter three times is too meaningful.
-It contains God’s expectations of man: In God’s heart, He doesn’t only want to gain people who believe in and follow God but expects to get man’s love of Him and man’s heart that truly loves Him.
+After reading these words, I knew the word “Love you Me?” that the Lord Jesus asked Peter three times is too meaningful.
+It contains God’s expectations of man: In God’s heart, He doesn’t only want to gain people who believe in and follow Him but expects to get man’s love of Him and man’s heart that truly loves Him.
 In God’s eyes, it is the most precious that man has a God-loving heart.
-So, God asked Peter three times, “Love you me?”
-God’s will is that He hopes all those who truly follow Him can pursue to be a person like Peter and can achieve to love God.
-I couldn’t help considering: Do I have love for God?
-Many times I said I would seek to love God, but in reality I usually made deals with God for the sake of my own interests, and demanded God’s blessings for my small sacrifices, and so on.
+So, God asked Peter three times, “Love you Me?”
+God hopes all those who truly follow Him can pursue to be people like Peter and can achieve true love of God.
+I couldn’t help reflecting on myself: Do I have love for God?
+Many times I said I would seek to love God, but in reality I usually made deals with God for the sake of my own interests, and demanded God’s blessings because of my little sacrifices, and so on.

 Compared to God’s requirements, I have a long way to go.
-But I’m willing to come before God to pray, read more of His words, seeking the enlightenment and illumination of the Holy Spirit and understanding the requirements and will of God, and practice according to His words in my life and work.
-Hope that one day I can satisfy Him and comfort His heart.
+But I’m willing to come before God to pray, read more of His words, seek the enlightenment and illumination of the Holy Spirit and understand the requirements and the will of God, and practice according to His words in my life and work.
+I hope that one day I can satisfy Him and comfort His heart.